-- 1. Park the machine on a level surface and disengage the blade-control switch. - 2.
-Move the motion-control levers outward to the PARK position, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+- 1. Park the machine on a level surface and disengage the blade-control switch. - Ensure that the parking brake is engaged, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
 Set the height-of-cut lever to middle position. - 4.
-Carefully rotate the blades so that they are all side to side (Figure 64 and Figure 65).
+Carefully rotate the blades so that they are all side to side (Figure 62 and Figure 63).